Updated December 11, 2022

 A.4.
 How We Use the Information Gathered About Our Users.

-d) If SBT or all SBT’s assets are acquired, either by merger, acquisition, or sale, SBT may transfer our Users’ Personal Information to purchaser, partners, or acquirers.
+(d) If SBT or all SBT’s assets are acquired, either by merger, acquisition, or sale, SBT may transfer our Users’ Personal Information to purchasers, Customers, or acquirers.
 Otherwise, we will not share Personal Information with any third-party except to our service providers as required to provide SBT Services to User, required to do so by law, or when otherwise described or permissible under this Section or the Agreement.

 A.6.
 Process of Reviewing/Changing Information.
 If a User, at any time, would like to change any information that SBT has, the User can contact SBT by telephone, email, or the User can access its online account, if applicable, and review and/or change any relevant information.

 5001 Spring Valley Road, Suite 1000E